virgiawanly/virgiawanly/README.md

 ## Hi there 👋 My name is Virgiawan Listiyandi

-I'm a student at SMK Negeri 1 Cianjur
+I'm a student at SMK Negeri 1 Cianjur, majoring in Software Engineering

 ### About me

 - 🔭 I’m currently working on personal project
 - 🌱 I’m currently learning React, Laravel, and many more
 - 📫 Contact me on <a href="https://www.instagram.com/virgiawanly">Instagram</a> or <a href="https://www.facebook.com/virgiawanly">Facebook</a>
-- 😄 My friends call me Igi
+- 😄 You can call me Igi
 - ⚡ I like playing <a href="https://playvalorant.com/">Valorant</a>

 ### My Github stats